-Tala is the main zone and remains most popular for tiger sighting.
-Magadhi zone is located at the fringe of the park and is also good for tiger sighting.
+Tala is the main zone and remains most popular for tiger sightings.
+Magadhi zone is located at the fringe of the park and is also good for tiger sightings.

-Khitauli zone is the recent addition that is gaining popularity fast amongst visitors.
+Khitauli zone is a recent addition that is gaining popularity fast amongst visitors.
 This zone is well-known for its excellent birding experience.

 The buffer zones of the park are Dhamokhar, Panpatha and Johila.